 Audit Committee - The Audit Committee operates under a written charter adopted by the Board, which is available on the Company's website at https://corp.turtlebeach.com/ under the heading "Corporate Governance-Audit Committee Charter."
 The Audit Committee's primary purpose is to assist the Board in the oversight of the integrity of its accounting and financial reporting process, audits of the Company's financial statements and its compliance with legal and regulatory requirements.
-The functions of the Audit Committee include, among other things: (i) hiring the Company's independent registered public accounting firm to conduct the annual audit of the Company's consolidated financial statements and monitoring its independence and performance; (ii) reviewing and approving the planned scope of the annual audit and the results of the annual audit; (iii) pre-approving all audit services and permissible non-audit services provided by the Company's independent registered public accounting firm; (iv) reviewing the company's internal financial, operating and accounting controls with management and the Company's independent registered public accounting firm; (vi) reviewing with management and the Company's financial reports, earnings announcements and its compliance with legal and regulatory requirements; (vii) establishing procedures for the treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and confidential submissions by the Company's employees of concerns regarding questionable accounting or auditing matters; (viii) reviewing and approving related-party transactions; and (ix) reviewing and evaluating the Audit Committee charter.
+The functions of the Audit Committee include, among other things: (i) hiring the Company's independent registered public accounting firm to conduct the annual audit of the Company's consolidated financial statements and monitoring its independence and performance; (ii) reviewing and approving the planned scope of the annual audit and the results of the annual audit; (iii) pre-approving all audit services and performance; (iv) reviewing the planned scope of the annual audit and the results of the annual audit; (iv) reviewing the significant accounting and reporting principles to understand their impact on the Company's consolidated financial statements; (v) reviewing the Company's internal financial, operating and accounting controls with management and the Company's independent registered public accounting firm; (vi) reviewing with management and the Company's independent registered public accounting firm; (vi) reviewing sannouncements and its compliance with legal and regulatory requirements; (vi) establishing procedures for the treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and confidential submissions by the Company's employees of concerns regarding questionable accounting or auditing matters; (viii) reviewing and approving related-party transactions; and (ix) reviewing and evaluating the Audit Committee charter.